ALL spoilers on this page are UNMARKED. This will give away what happens in the film.

 - Elsa fighting the Duke's men, or rather, before.
 When they spot her, she runs away and pleads with them, "Leave me alone!"
 Keep in mind up until now, Elsa had never intentionally used her powers for the purpose of doing harm to others.
 It's obvious she does not want to fight, but they don't leave her any choice.

 - Manipulative Bastard that he is, Hans.
 It's been confirmed by Word of God that he indeed grew up without love, despite having 12 older brothers (all of whom must have either ignored or bullied him).
 His actions are still inexcusable, but taking his glaringly relatable backstory into account, you can't help but feel sorry for the guy anyway.
 Elaborated on in this analysis here.
+It's even worse if you've read A Frozen Heart, which has its own Tear Jerker page.

 - When the King and Queen are preparing to set sail on their fateful voyage, Anna runs into their arms and gives them a big hug.
 Elsa, on the other hand, merely bows before them, afraid to even hold her own parents.
 This is also the last time she ever sees them alive, meaning she was never able to give them a farewell embrace.